Water-Harvesting Video Gallery

 I love this 3-D interactive model!
 It works for all ages.
 Clearly shows how different watershed surfaces affect our water quality and quantity.
 Billy is a tireless, master water-harvesting instructor for ARCSA and the Texas Agriculture Extension service.

 Ray’s Soil Health Lecture

-Great demonstrations on the comparative performance of untilled farm soil that high in organic matter, versus regularly tilled, synthetically fertilized soil.
+Great demonstrations on the comparative performance of untilled farm soil that is high in organic matter, versus regularly tilled, synthetically fertilized soil.
 Also included are other tips on land conservation.
 If you like this, you can find more here.

 Miracle on Elmer Avenue

-Andy Lipkis, Founder and President of TreePeople, talks about Elmer Avenue – a neighborhood in Los Angeles’ NE San Fernando Valley that was transformed from a flood hazard zone into a model of sustainability.
+Andy Lipkis, Founder and President of TreePeople, talks about Elmer Avenue, a neighborhood in Los Angeles’ NE San Fernando Valley that was transformed from a flood-hazard zone into a model of sustainability.

 Slow the Flow: Make Your Landscape Act More Like a Sponge

 This informative and entertaining film brings to life practices and projects that individuals and communities have created to steward our watersheds and slow the flow of stormwater, one of the largest contributors of pollution into our waterways.
 Approximate run time: 30 minutes.